KKubesh/multipotentialife/README.md

 - Setup each function for the buttons.
 - Added in types file for Questions object.
 - Setup required hooks and operations to adjust the rating index of the question in the hardcoded array.

+#### Monday, Nov 4th, 2019
+- Setup the project and added in new components.
+- Setup README.md Change Log
+- Started to scope the next 30 days.

 ## Available Scripts